jeremyong/klein/docs/api/kln::direction.md

 Normalize this direction by dividing all components by the square magnitude

 !!! tip
-    Point normalization divides the coordinates by the quantity a^2 + b^2 + c^2.
+    Direction normalization divides the coordinates by the quantity a^2 + b^2 + c^2.
 This is done using the `rcpps` instruction with a maximum relative error of $1.5\times 2^{-12}$.